dimas-prates/dimas-prates/README.md

 - &#128084; Currently looking for a Job as Developer

-- &#128170; 4 years of experience, taking care of linux's servers
+- &#128170; 4 years of experience related to linux's servers

-- 🌱 I’m currently learning NodeJS, JavaScript, HTML, CSS and GIT.

-- 👯 I’m looking to collaborate on NodeJS's community

-- 📫 How to reach me: @dimas_prates

-- 😄 Pronouns: he/him

 - ⚡ Fun fact: I can solve Rubik's cube.